 - Very diverse.
 Silicone mats aren’t confined to purely baking, one can use them to make all sorts of food!
 Examples include (but are not limited to):

-- Various sizes.
+- Size variety.
 They come in a whole bunch of different sizes to suit whatever needs you might have.
 Some of the available sizes are:

 – The Half Sheet size

 - A great surface for kneading bread as one doesn’t have to worry too much about the bread sticking to the surface.